 The Rotunda of the Holy Cross and the Chapel of St. Wenceslas are the two surviving examples of Romanesque architecture at Prague Castle.
 The Rotunda of the Holy Cross was built in the 10th century and is the oldest surviving building in the castle complex.
 It features a round-shaped interior and a simple exterior with blind arcading and a flat roof.
 The Chapel of St. Wenceslas was built in the 11th century and is located in the southern part of the castle complex.
 It features a rectangular nave, a semi-circular apse, and a barrel-vaulted ceiling.

-Must Checkout: Facts for Prague Castle
+Must Checkout: Prague Castle Facts

-St. Vitus Cathedral, the Golden Lane, and the Charles Bridge are some of the most significant examples of Gothic architecture at Prague Castle.
+St. Vitus Cathedral, the Golden Lane in Prague Castle, and the Charles Bridge are some of the most significant examples of Gothic architecture at Prague Castle.
 St. Vitus Cathedral is the largest and most important church in the Czech Republic and was built in the 14th century on the site of an earlier Romanesque church.
 It features a grand facade with pointed arches, flying buttresses, and elaborate decoration.
 The Golden Gate is the main entrance to the castle complex and was built in the late 14th century by King Charles IV.
 It features a pointed arch, a statue of St. Vitus, and a fresco of the Last Judgment.
 The Charles Bridge, which connects the castle complex to the Old Town, was built in the 14th century and features a series of Gothic statues.

 The Vladislav Hall and the Powder Tower are two examples of late Gothic architecture at Prague Castle.
 The Vladislav Hall is a large hall located in the Old Royal Palace and was built in the late 15th century by King Vladislav II Jagiello.
 It features a vaulted ceiling, Gothic windows, and elaborate decoration.
 The Powder Tower is a gate located in the northern part of the castle complex and was built in the late 15th century.
 It was used as a gunpowder store in the 17th century and features a high roof and a stone portal.